-The 2020 Virtual Aki Matsuri presented by NMJACL is an online virtual experience focused on highlighting the best parts of past Aki Matsuri festivals in Albuquerque, while connecting visitors to online experiences inline with the Aki Matsuri key components : Art, Music, Dance, Food, Culture, and History
+Welcome to our Virtual Aki Matsuri page.
+NMJACL is excited to offer an online virtual experience focused on highlighting the best parts of past Aki Matsuri festivals in Albuquerque, while connecting visitors to online experiences inline with the Aki Matsuri key components : Art, Music, Dance, Food, Culture, and History

 WATCH ALBUQUERQUE POET LAUREATE MARY OISHI INTRODUCE THE 2020 VIRTUAL AKI MATSURI INSIDE THE JAPANESE GARDEN AT THE ABQ BIO PARK BELOW